shreyas12joshi/ML_GRAD_PROJECT/README.md

 **Problem statement:**

-A dataset with 93 features for more than 200,000 products.
-The objective is to build a predictive model which is able to distinguish between the main 10 product categories .
+Dataset from Otto Group (one of the world’s biggest e-commerce companies) with 93 features for more than 200,000 products.
+The objective is to build a predictive model which is able to distinguish between its  the main 10 product categories .

 ---------------------------
 ## Initial Analysis of the data